 The Company's consolidated financial statements have been prepared on a going concern basis which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The Company incurred a net loss of \$1.4 million for the six months ended March 31, 2003 and as of March 31, 2003 had an accumulated deficit of \$55.3 million.
-At March 31, 2003, the Company had working capital of \$1.9 million and stockholders' equity of \$0.7 million.
-In the near term, the Company expects operating and capital costs to on occasion exceed funds generated from operations due principally to the Company's manufacturing costs relative to current production volumes and the ongoing need to commercialize the Female Condom around the world.
-As a result, operations in the near future are expected to continue to use working capital.
+The Company incurred a net loss of \$1.6 million for the nine months ended June 30, 2003 and as of June 30, 2003 had an accumulated deficit of \$55.6 million.
+At June 30, 2003, the Company had working capital of \$2.3 million and stockholders' equity of \$0.8 million.
+In the near term, the Company expects operating and capital costs to on occasion exceed funds generated from operations due principally to the Company's manufacturing costs relative to current production volumes, quarterly variations in the timing and shipment of orders and the ongoing need to commercialize the Female Condom around the world.
+As a result, operations may on occasion use working capital The Company may also need to raise capital to repay outstanding debt as it comes due.
 Management recognizes that the Company's continued operations may depend on its ability to raise additional capital through a combination of equity or debt financing, strategic alliances and increased sales volumes.